 The Vaporfly 4% uses the all-new ZoomX foam, which Nike labels as a "cushioning revolution."
 ZoomX claims to be the most responsive and energy-returning EVA foam on the market.

 Made from a single-layer Flymesh, the upper of the Zoom Vaporfly 4% presents a well-defined and customized fit.
-There is no internal lining, yet the façade is designed to be lightweight and breathable.
-This Flymesh upper is also intended to work against heat retention.
-There are perforations in the forefoot and midfoot area to help heighten airflow.
+There is no internal lining, yet the façade is lightweight and breathable.

-A stiff bumper is installed to provide protection for the toes and to absorb stress around the forefoot area, which is commonly experienced in long-distance running.
+An installed stiff bumper provides protection for the toes and absorbs stress around the forefoot area, which is commonly experienced in long-distance running.